AlexanderRose720/103-Final-Rhythm-Game/README.md

 AsyncDelay Library: [Link](https://github.com/stevemarple/AsyncDelay)<br>
 <br>
 **Rules:** <br>
 LEDs will move down the left and right side, you must press the corresponding button as it gets to the bottom.
-Additionally the board will<br>
-count down from three and you must shake the board on zero.
-Your score will be tallied up and displayed a a percentage at the end.<br>
+Additionally the board will count down from three and you must shake the board on zero.
+Your score will be tallied up and displayed as a percentage at the end.
 <br>
 **Additional Features:** <br>
 In the main menu, the right button will take you to the settings menu where you can change the game color (left button) and the game <br>